 "Life for us is to change all that we are and all that touches us into light and flame, because we cannot do otherwise."
-This is the circle perhaps much too limited - of Life where we are perpetually knocked down without being able to escape except through the silent paths of Death!
+This is the circle - perhaps much too limited - of Life where we are perpetually knocked down without being able to escape except through the silent paths of Death!
 But Death does not frighten or terrorize us.
 On the contrary!
 We who proceed out of the Unknown of eternity and go toward the eternity of the Unknown have learned to look upon Death like any moment of our Life.
 And this is our most beautiful, our most sublime mystery!
 This is the final word of knowledge.
 The unknowable!

 And it is from this our unknowable singularity that the powerful and diabolical voice of our ravenous desires rises.
-Desires of youthful flesh eager for pleasure, the cry of the spirit panting for unlimited freedom, mad flights of the .mind through the distant, unexplored unknown; howls and ferocious blasphemies of our galloping and vagabond thought colliding with the much too mysterious walls of eternity, triumphant and dionysian songs of a Life seen dimly through the delirium of a dream, a
+Desires of youthful flesh eager for pleasure, the cry of the spirit panting for unlimited freedom, mad flights of the .mind through the distant, unexplored unknown; howls and ferocious blasphemies of our galloping and

-Il Me Faut Vivre Ma Vie\
+Il Me Faut Vivre Ma Vie

-[\ "It is necessary that I live my life" - Jules Bonnot, anarchist bank robber]
+[ "It is necessary that I live my life" - Jules Bonnot, anarchist bank robber]

 I don't believe in the right.
 Life, which is all a manifestation of incoherent forces, unknown and unknowable, rejects the human artificiality of the right.
 Right was born when life was taken away from us.
 Indeed, originally, humanity had no right.
 It lived and that was everything.
-To-day, instead, there are thousands of rights; one could accurately say that everything which we have lost we call right.
+Today, instead, there are thousands of rights; one could accurately say that everything which we have lost we call right.